-(September thru May) Our Traditional Worship (Sunday 11:00 am Downtown Sanctuary) features a traditional worship order that is not stuffy.
+Our Traditional Worship (Sunday 11:00 am Downtown Sanctuary) features a organ music.
 Hymns are sung, prayers shared, the Sanctuary Choir sings often, and a message on the scripture lesson for the week is shared.
 Communion is served on the first Sunday of each month.

 A note about Communion.
 In any of our services, all are invited to come to the communion meal, however, if you prefer not to commune this is certainly acceptable.

 At our downtown site parking is available off of 10th ST, immediately across 1st AVE from our building, on the street, near the Cass County Courthouse, and the Mexican Village parking lot.

 Come As You Are - 45 minutes